 After enrolling, you will be sent a homestay questionnaire.
 This is where you can tell us what kind of homestay you would like and if you have any special requirements.

 Some students choose to stay in a flat with other people (flatmates).
 This is a more independent situation than a homestay.
 Some flats have furniture, but you may have to buy a bed.
-Usually the rent is cheaper if there are more people in the flat.
+Usually, the rent is cheaper if more people are in the flat.
 You will need to pay for the rent of your room, food, power, phone and the Internet.
-For example, in a shared flat of three people your weekly costs may be between $160 – $230 per week, including rent, food, power and phone.
-A good place to look for a flat is on www.trademe.co.nz.
+For example, in a shared flat of three people, your weekly costs may be between $160 – $230 per week, including rent, food, power and phone.
+A good place to look for a flat is at www.TradeMe.co.NZ.

 Hotels and Hostels

-You may want to stay in a hotel or a hostel for a short time when you arrive, before you decide where you would like to live.
-A good place to search for a hostel, backpackers or guesthouse is http://www.hostelz.com/hostels/New-Zealand/Christchurch.
+You may want to stay in a hotel or a hostel for a short time when you arrive before deciding where you would like to live.
+A good place to search for a hostel, backpacker or guesthouse is http://www.hostelz.com/hostels/New-Zealand/Christchurch.

 Some hostels also have long-term options for people who want to stay for a few weeks or more.
 Here are some places in Christchurch that offer this: (This is not a full list.)

 There is an accommodation notice board at Wilkinson’s.
-This has information about the different options that are available in Christchurch and helpful advice about living here.
+This has information about the different available options in Christchurch and helpful advice about living here.